OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 * Finish by clicking on **Save**

 * In the new window choose your field settings: select the geometry type that describes the kind of geospatial information you want to store.
-Choose *Polygone* to follow our example.
+Choose *Polygon* to follow our example.

-.. tip::  Other types of geometry are also available.
-Choose the type that fits best for your needs.
-Read the information below in the *Geometry type* drop-box for additional help.
+.. tip::  Read the text below in the *Geometry type* drop-box to find the geometry type that fits your needs.

 .. image:: ../../images/screenshots/1024x768/cartaro3.png
     :scale: 70 %